Electrostatic computations for statistical mechanics and random matrix applications: Explicit Functional Forms of Electrostatic Potentials Due to a Uniform Background

-\begin{proof} Consider first the potential outside of the ball.
+\begin{proof}\footnote{\alert{The case $d=3$ is often discussed on the internet as a problem in elementary electrostatics, with its solution presented conditional on knowledge of Gauss' law, rather than based on (\ref{3.1}).}} Consider first the potential outside of the ball.
 The RHS of the Poisson equation is then zero, and so restricting attention to radially symmetric solutions $V(\vec{r}) = V(r)$ as compatible with the symmetry of the ball, according to (\ref{3.1}) our task is to solve

 This elementary second order linear differential equation has general solution

 where the constants of integration $A,B$ may depend on $d$.
 To determine the latter, we take $|\vec{r}|$ large in (\ref{1.3}).
 This gives the asymptotic form $- \rho_{\rm b} \Phi_{\rm d}(\vec{r},\vec{0}) (1 + {\rm O}(1/r)) \int_\Omega d \vec{r} = - N \Phi_{\rm d}(\vec{r},\vec{0}) (1 + {\rm O}(1/r)) $, where to obtain the equality use has been made of (\ref{1.5}).
 Recalling (\ref{1.2}) and the definition of $\chi_d$ noted above the latter, it follows $A = N \chi_d $, $B=0$.
 The second case of (\ref{3.2}) now follows.